danghung1202/awesome-note/rxjs.md

     bsubject.next(3);
     //output: 1,2,3

-Incase you want to more one previous values are deliveried to late subscriber, using `ReplaySubject`.
+Incase you want to more one previous values are delivered to late subscriber, using `ReplaySubject`.

     const replay = new ReplaySubject(number_of_previous_item_will_be_delivery)